 • Reflects central government's policy and directions to local government regarding the management of the nation's freshwater resources.
 The freshwater objectives seek to safeguard the life -supporting capacity, ecosystem processes and indigenous species, including their associated ecosystems of fresh water.
-This is to be achieved quantitatively through the sustainable management of taking, damming or diverting fresh water, and qualitatively through the sustainable management of the use and development of land and the discharge of contaminants.
+This is to be achieved quantitatively through the sustainable management of taking, damming or diverting fresh water, and qualitatively through the sustainable management of taking.